Prompt Library · 36 prompts

 1. Formulate how I open the conversation (the first 2-3 sentences)

-2. Identify the most important points I need to raise
+2. Identify the key points I need to bring up

-3. Anticipate how they might react and how I can respond
+3. Predict how they might react and how I can respond

 4. End the conversation constructively